gramcracker40/MSP-Reports/README.md

 there is a cross reference JSON file named lg_env_to_cw_companies.json.
 Reading the file will give insight to its uses.
 When given a liongard environment name, it will match it to the corresponding Connectwise company ID and vice versa.
 This assists when taking the matched data and running it through the update_reports function.
+You could also allow a user to specify this in their individualized configuration of the script.

 Reading main will answer most questions about the functionality of the program.